 For an appointment and additional information contact CEDA Toll-free: (800) 571-CEDA (2332)

-This program provides transitional housing for up to two years to homeless veterans, individuals and families that are in need of temporary housing and support services.
-All clients will live in an independent living setting, have tools and skills to help achieve self-sufficiency and improve their quality of life.
-Space is limited.
+This program is a federally funded program designed to provide temporary housing for up to two years to homeless veterans needing supportive services.
+All clients live in an independent living environment, providing tools and skills to help achieve self-sufficiency and improve their quality of life.
+Space is limted to a maximum of 12 beds.

 CEDA provides one-on-one and group counseling to those that are seeking to purchase housing.
 Pre-purchase counseling includes an analysis of the client’s financial situation to determine the feasibility of purchasing versus renting and the price range that the client can reasonably afford.
 The client will walk away learning the ins and outs of the home buying process, including real estate and mortgage terminology, financing alternatives, and fair housing laws.

 This program is a state funded program designed to provide rent subsidies to tenants living in RHS units across suburban Cook County.
 All eligible tenants must come from the CEDA WAITING LIST and must be at or below 30 percent of the area median income.
-For example, an individual must gross at or below $15,960 and a family of four must gross at or below $22,800.
+For example, an individual must gross at or below $16,170 and a family of four must gross at or below $23,700.
 Other restrictions may apply.
-Space is limited to eighty-five (85) subsidies.
+Space is limited to eighty-five (89) rental subsidies.
+Currently, the CEDA waiting list has been officialy closed until further notice.

-CEDA provides one-on-one and group counseling to those that are seeking to the need for affordable housing to avoiding eviction or accessing alternative housing to prevent homelessness.
+CEDA provides one-on-one and group counseling to those that are seeking the need to avoid eviction.
 This type of counseling includes a financial analysis to determine how much rent the client can afford to pay and alternative should renting not be affordable.
 All rental clients are advised on their rights under fair housing laws and local ordinances related to landlord/-tenant relations.
-Other options are discussed should the client be unable to afford market rent.

 CEDA provides one-on-one and group counseling to those that are seeking to balance their budget or those that have credit issues.
 Other options, such as refinancing home loans or home equity loans may be discussed pending client eligibility.